-The recent burst of discussions around the treatment of data in the cloud and the importance of the physical location for users’ data has brought sudden light onto an issue that was neglected previously.
-While the EU and it’s member states are still trying to find the balance between national and pan-European legal requirements and work out a common strategy towards data treatment, the choice of keeping data “at home” has been gaining popularity among companies.
+Due to the recent discussions about the physical data locations in the cloud, people are now openly discussing security issues.
+The EU and its member states are still trying to find a balance between national and pan-European legal requirements.
+And to work out a common strategy towards data treatment.
+The choice of keeping data “at home” has been gaining popularity among companies.

 Physical security for cloud services is highlighted as Threat #3: Malicious Insiders: DCs tiers in the “Top Threats to Cloud Computing V1.0”, by the Cloud Security Alliance.
 Interestingly, this position has not changed much since then.
-At the same time, new data centres around the world are being built, competing to get their portion of the quickly developing cloud services market.
-Having in mind that there are specific industries, such as finance, insurance and healthcare, whose main concerns are related to the protection of their (customers’) sensitive data, it is not surprising why the latter are being picky about the legal framework which will bind and safeguard their precious data.
+At the same time, new data centers around the world are appearing and competing to get a portion of the quickly growing cloud market.
+Have in mind that there are specific industries (such as finance, insurance, and healthcare) whose main concerns are related to the protection of their (customers’) sensitive data.
+So, it’s not surprising why can be picky about the legal framework which will bind and safeguard their data.

 What if we try to think out of the box and find an alternative?
 This is what CloudSigma founders asked themselves already back in 2009 when the cloud services market in Europe was still in its initial development stage.
 They found such a strong alternative approach which is still valid and powerful today.
 Their approach was to structure CloudSigma legally to ensure customers were only ever subject to the law of the country where they put their data.
 Switzerland, with its strong protection of both corporate and personal data, was chosen to be the CloudSigma global headquarters.